What Does it Mean to Study Liberal Arts?

-Similar to a general studies degree or a humanities degree, an online liberal arts degree program provides such a broad base of disciplines and options that you'll can qualify for a variety of more specific degrees down the road, if you so choose.
-You'll develop critical reasoning abilities, effective communication skills, and be able to recognize and understand relationships between differing fields of study.
-You'll be expected to fulfill some core course requirements in designated subjects, but will have the freedom to choose which classes you take within those core subjects - generally fine arts, social sciences, natural sciences, mathematics, and foreign languages.
+Similar to a general studies or a humanities degree program, an online liberal arts degree program covers such a broad base of disciplines and options that you can likely qualify for a variety of more specific programs down the road, if you so choose.
+Critical reasoning abilities, effective communication skills, and understanding of relationships between differing fields of study are focal points of this field.
+Some core courses in designated subjects are required, but there is generally freedom to choose which classes you take within those core subjects, such as fine arts, social sciences, natural sciences, mathematics and foreign languages.

 Associate Degrees in Liberal Arts

-An Associate of Arts in Liberal Arts can provide the basis for entry-level work or for further study at the bachelor's degree level.
+An Associate of Arts in Liberal Arts can serve as the basis for entry-level work or for further study at the bachelor's degree level.
 This program trains you to write effectively and think analytically through your exploration of the various fields of liberal arts study.
 You'll enrich your existing world knowledge and develop a broader framework for understanding social change in a global context.

 Bachelor's Degrees in Liberal Arts

 Bachelor's degrees in liberal arts consist of an integrated core curriculum in the arts and sciences, combined with student directed specializations.
 It's popular for those with higher career ambitions--many future lawyers and foreign services professionals find that getting a liberal arts degree such as political science is a great starting off point in their academic pursuits.
-A BA in liberal arts can also provide the foundations for careers in medicine and business.
+A BA in liberal arts can also form a foundation for a career in medicine and/or business.

 Online Degrees in Liberal Arts

 Despite the traditional association of liberal arts programs with ivy-covered, brick-and-mortar campuses, many liberal arts students today are choosing to attend college online.
 As more and more employers require associate's or bachelor's degrees from their entry-level employees, getting a degree online has become the popular choice of working professionals who want to advance their careers.

 What Can You Do With a College Degree in Liberal Arts?